20kdc/c3ds-projects/ral/docs/Language/Expressions.md

 `,` is an operator which merges expressions together into a group.
 This is what creates the tuples, and how macros have more than one parameter.

 ## Increment/Decrement Expressions

+Appending or prepending `++` or `--` to a variable (or something writable in general) causes an increment or decrement to the value.

+If the increment/decrement is appended, then the returned value is that from before the change occurred.

+If it is prepended, then the returned value is from after the change occurred.

 ## String Embedding